Qutub Minar - the best place to visit in Delhi

 But Hauz Khas Fort.
 The square-shaped doors at the edge of the fort, the stairs vanishing behind the dark chambers of unmortified secrets, and how the stones, in the meantime, fit in in anomaly, in gaps – Hauz-Khas Fort inflicted a certain flair of romance in me.
 Did the lovers’ promises on the walls have anything to do with it?

 Inside the premises, there’s Feroz Shah’s Tomb, a madrasa, a three-domed building with graves.
 In the 1350s, before his death, Feroz Shah conceptualized and built his tomb in this very place.
-The top of its dome serves as the highest point in the Hauz Khas area in Delhi.
+The top of its dome serves as the highest point in the Hauz Khas area, one of the most touristy places in Delhi.
 This is where Feroz Shah rests in eternal peace alongside his relatives.
 The three-domed structure has traces of graves in it.
 It presumably was a meeting hall or an assembly room, as assumed by the historians, basing the fact on the vast size and shape of the structure.

 2. Delhi-Famous Qutub Minar